Industrial fire safety checklists

 Fire prevention plans must:

-- Include housekeeping procedures for storage and cleanup of flammable materials and flammable waste
+- Include housekeeping procedures for storage and cleanup of flammable materials and flammable waste.

-- Address handling and packaging of flammable waste
+- Address handling and packaging of flammable waste.

-- Provide procedure of proper cleaning and maintenance of heat-producing equipment such as burners, heat exchangers, boilers, ovens, stoves, and fryers, and require that storage of flammables are kept away from this equipment
+- Provide procedure of proper cleaning and maintenance of heat-producing equipment

-Fire detection systems checklist:
+Fire detection systems checklist

-- Are all devices approved for use?
+- Have all devices received approval for use?

 - Are fire detection systems and components returned to normal operating conditions as soon as possible after each use or test?